Spu7Nix/SPWN-language/README.md

 test.move(10, -10, 2)
 ```

-Save the file, then open a command line and type in `spwn build YOURFILENAME.spwn`.
+Save the file, then open a terminal and type in `spwn build YOURFILENAME.spwn`.
 Make sure to have GD closed during this process.
-After running this command, reopen GD, and the levels content will be modified.
+After running this command, open GD, and the levels content will be modified.
 Head over to the docs to learn how to program in SPWN.

-> **Note:** SPWN would generate trigger at the near top of your level. so you might won't see any difference.
+> **Note:** SPWN generates triggers near the top of your level, so you might not see any difference.

 ## Using SPWN - Command Line Reference